sking-dev/terraform-certification/8-terraform-configuration-do-stuff/README.md

 5. Use `-var` flag + your key/value pairs
 6. Type 'em in at the CLI when prompted by Terraform

 NOTE: These options are listed in descending order of precedence AKA "the order of evaluation".

-A value could potentially be supplied in multiple places **but** a value from option 5 would take precedence over a value from option 1.
+A value could potentially be supplied in multiple places BUT a value from option 5 would take precedence over a value from option 1.

 ----